TD: Commonly impairing, often untreated1,2

 Advised someone else not to take an antipsychotic medication

-• Survey included patients with major depressive disorder, schizophrenia or schizoaffective disorder, and bipolar disorder4
+- Survey included patients with major depressive disorder, schizophrenia or schizoaffective disorder, and bipolar disorder

-• Patients’ TD symptoms ranged from mild to very severe4
+- Patients’ TD symptoms ranged from mild to very severe

-• Patient population spanned a diverse range of races/ethnicities4
+- Patient population spanned a diverse range of races/ethnicities

-No clinical trials have been conducted to demonstrate that treating TD affects the outcomes presented on this page.
+No clinical trials have been conducted to suggest that treating TD affects the outcomes presented on this page.

 Watch Amber Hoberg, PMHNP-BC, discuss the importance of assessing and managing TD